google/WebFundamentals/src/content/en/fundamentals/primers/customelements/index.markdown

       }
     });
     let a = w1.document.createElement('x-adopt');

-    w2.document.adoptNode(a); // 3.
-Adopt the custom element into w2.
+    // 3.
+Adopts the custom element into w2 and invokes its adoptedCallback(). w2.document.body.appendChild(a);
   });
 {% endhighlight %}